-Fact: Glucose is the only source of fuel for the brain.
+Did you know?
+Glucose is the primary and preferred source of fuel for the brain.

 Sugars and your health

-Your body doesn’t need extra sugar beyond what you eat naturally in nutrient dense foods like fruits and dairy.
-Naturally occurring sugars are delivered with other beneficial elements, such as fiber, protein, vitamins, minerals and phytochemicals.
+Your body doesn’t require extra sugar beyond what you eat naturally in nutrient dense foods like fruit and dairy.
+Naturally occurring sugars provide energy (calories) and are delivered with other beneficial elements, such as fiber, protein, fats, vitamins, minerals and phytochemicals.